ghtorrent/ghtorrent.org/streaming.md

 ### Connecting to the server

 Assuming your connection works as described above, you should have port 5672 listening on localhost.
-You should connect and define the `ght-streamer` exchange (if you define other exchnages, you will receive no messages as nobody will post there).
+You should connect and define the `ght-streams` exchange (if you define other exchnages, you will receive no messages as nobody will post there).